Simple German Potato Salad Recipe

 Top view of German Potato Salad ingredients on a round wood board

-• Apple cider vinegar.
-This brings a tangy depth of flavor to the dressing.
-You can absolutely substitute white vinegar or white wine vinegar.
+• Apple cider vinegar: This brings a tangy depth of flavor to the dressing.
+You can also substitute white vinegar or white wine vinegar.

-• Sugar.
-This will balance the tang of the vinegar and mustard and give the salad a slight sweetness that is incredibly delicious.
+• Sugar: This balances the tang of the vinegar and mustard and gives the salad a slight sweetness.

 How to Make German Potato Salad

-Begin by placing the mini red potatoes in a pot and covering them with cold water.
+1. Step 1: Boil the potatoes.
+Place the mini potatoes in a pot and cover with salted cold water.
 Bring to a boil and cook until fork-tender.
 Drain and set aside.

 Do You Serve German Potato Salad Hot or Cold?

-This potato salad is best served warm, but is delicious at room temperature too.
+This potato salad is best served warm, but it is delicious at room temperature too.

-During warm months, it’s essential not to let it sit at room temperature for more than an hour before refrigeration.
+During warm months, do not let the potato salad sit at room temperature for more than 1 to 2 hours before refrigerating.

 Reheating German Potato Salad

-To reheat, transfer the salad to an oven-safe baking dish, cover with foil, and place in a 325-degree oven until heated through, about 30 minutes.
+To reheat German Potato Salad, transfer it to an oven-safe baking dish, cover with foil, and warm in a 325°F oven until heated through, about 25 to 30 minutes.

-Individual portions can be reheated in the microwave at 50% power in 1-minute increments until heated through.
+Individual portions can also be reheated in the microwave at 50% power in 1-minute increments, stirring between each, until warm.
+If the potatoes have absorbed the dressing, drizzle with a little olive oil before serving.

 This potato salad will keep in the refrigerator for up to 5 days.
-Store in an airtight container.
+Store it in an airtight container and reheat gently before serving, if desired.

 German Potato Salad Recipe